HCCI and Injection Consultant

 Assembly Engineer

-🚗 Phạm Duy Tùng Relentless Ingenuity Behind the Final Prototype Despite being the youngest team member, Tùng has been with the project longer than anyone—and his impact has only deepened over time.
-As Kamtech’s final prototype neared completion, it was Tùng’s hands-on expertise and relentless problem-solving that carried the design across the finish line.
-With a background in advanced engine technologies, including experience on some of the industry’s most sophisticated builds, Tùng brought rare skills and a global vendor network to the table.
-He became the linchpin for sourcing, adapting, and perfecting every component of the Rad Cam’s culminating design.
-More than just a builder, Tùng was a vocal contributor in technical debates—his ideas often grounded in obscure research or hard-won experience—and it was this spark that helped steer the project clear of dead ends.
-“Without Tùng’s tireless contribution, there would be no Kamtech OBE.”
-His story is a testament to youthful mastery, long-haul dedication, and the kind of quiet leadership that moves innovation forward.
+🚗 Phạm Duy Tùng Despite being the youngest team member, Tùng has been with the project longer than any other team player.
+He has a background in advanced engine technologies, including hands-on experience with many of the industry’s most sophisticated engines.
+His contributions in the area of sourcing, adapting, and perfecting every component of the Rad Cam were invaluable to the project.
+Tùng is a vocal contributor in technical debates—his ideas, often grounded in obscure research or hard-won experience, steered the project clear of many problems.
+"Without Tùng’s tireless contribution, there would be no Kamtech OBE.”

 CTO and Patent holder